 Getting Help for a Loved One

 If someone you love has a problem with alcohol, or you have noticed them acting out of the ordinary, it’s important not to jump to conclusions.
 Throwing around unfounded accusations could make them feel attacked and escalate the situation.
-Rather, reach out to a dedicated treatment specialist.
+Rather, reach out to a dedicated treatment professional.
 They can help you determine the best course of action and make sure you have all the tools necessary to intervene in your loved one’s life.

 Make a decision that will change your life.Find a Center